rdiaz02/Zotero-to-Referey/README.md

 ### Update: you probably don't want to use this.
 Stick to the official Zotero for Android

 The official Zotero for Android is fantastic.
-Just use that; that is what I do now.
+Just use that ((https://www.zotero.org/support/mobile)); that is what I do now.

 What about my comments and reservations above?
 The details probably deserve a blog post, as in the last few months I've played with this a bit.
 To summarize:
 - That annotations be part of the database (and not in the PDF) is, I have come to realize, actually fantastic: (sophisticated) searching is available in a tightly integrated system.
 And, please, do not forget the long available full text search.
 This is just a blast, really.